Laguna1989/obsidian_notes/tools/cpp tools/vcperf.md

 	- `/start` start profiling
 	- `/level3` highest profiling level
 	- `2024-10-30_session_name` vcperf session name to be used
-- clean project to be built working directory
+- clean project to be analyzed
 	- `ccache -C`
 	- delete `build` folder content
-- open project for build performance analysis in visual studio
+- open project to be analyzed in visual studio
-- instantiate build
+- start build

 # Create Analysis File